Last Updated on

 - The Science of Yoga by William J. Broad

-If you don’t have any pets, try visiting a friend’s pets or making a shelter dog’s day by taking them for a walk and bonding session.
-Be sure to communicate with the shelter staff about the dog’s personality and friendliness before getting too close and cuddly, though.
+If you don’t have pets, try visiting a friend’s pets or making a shelter dog’s day by taking them for a walk and having a bonding session.
+Be sure to check with the shelter staff about the dog’s personality and friendliness before getting too close and cuddly, though.

 If you’re not a big fan of animals, fret not!
-There are many, MANY more ways to reduce stress.
+There are many more ways to reduce stress.
+You can try:

 Meditation and MBSR

-Meditation is not an easy button to press that immediately relieves you of your stress, but it may be the closest thing to it.
+Meditation is not like pressing a button that immediately relieves you of your stress.
+However, it may be the closest thing to it.

 When we meditate, we take responsibility for our mental states and learn to alter our reactions to the experiences we have in order to produce more positive outcomes (Wildmind, 2007).
 Regularly practicing meditation facilitates awareness of our thought patterns, our emotions, and how we experience stress.
 Once we have become aware of problematic patterns or processes, we have the ability to change them.